marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 ### When to Add a Process

-Some people do not believe in spending time setting up a clear recruitment process, prefering going with their instinct.
+Some people do not believe in spending time setting up a clear recruitment process, preferring going with their instinct.
 I don't disagree for some cases.
 For instance this makes total sense when you are recruiting a couple of people for a small structure.

 However, if you are recruiting at a larger scale, you will quickly see the limits of this approach.
 The person with the "instinct" becomes a massive bottleneck, slowing down everything.
 The rest of the team is unable to efficiently participate and gets frustrated.
-Finally the candidates senses the issue and conversion rate goes down.
+Finally the candidates can feel the issue and the conversion rate goes down.

 I'd say that, if you hire more than 5 people a year, it's worth investing into a simple process.